DOSYCORPS/c-optihash/README.md

 The fourth argument variable `l` is a pointer to an `unsigned char` array to store the hashed bytes after finalization.

 The default value is an empty array with a default length of `16`.

-This length should match the length of the variable `d` and the value of the variable `f`.
+The length should match the length of the variable `d` and the value of the variable `f`.

 ``` console
 gcc -o avolitty-hasher -pedantic-errors -std=c89 src/avolitty-hasher.c test/main.c